MPsoftwarenstuff/MPsoftwarenstuff/README.md

 - 👋 Hi, I’m @MPsoftwarenstuff
 - 👀 I’m interested in ...
 Mobile App Design and Graphics Programming
 - 🌱 I’m currently learning ...
-Mic1 Architecture and Ocaml
+Foundations of Mathematical Computer Science and Analysis of Algorithms
 - 💞️ I’m looking to collaborate on ...
-Literally anything I love projects
+Literally anything I love projects!
-- 📫 How to reach me ...
-I don't speak to strangers